vandangogna/jdbc-sinkdriver/README.md

     2.  `Driver.java` will call the `DBConnector` class to read the cofiguration, create a database connection and insert data into the specifid database tables.

-## Running from command line / terminal
+## Build and execute from command line / terminal
+1. Open a terminal and run the command `mvn clean package` to build the project:
-1. Using a terminal or a command prompt execute the following:
+1. To execute use the terminal to execute the following:
     ```
     java -jar <path_to_jar>.jar
     ```